Entrepreneur Program (BAEP)

 592 Field Research in Entrepreneurship (.5-4, repeatable subject to approval of student's program director) Individual or team projects studying the business practices of an entrepreneurial industry, company, government agency, country, etc. Proposal, data collection, analyses, and written report.
 Recommended preparation: completion of required M.B.A., M.Acc., or M.B.T. course work.
 Graded CR/NC.

-593 Independent Research in Business Entrepreneurship (.5-4 repeatable subject to approval of student's program director) Independent research beyond normal course offerings.
+593 Independent Research in Business Entrepreneurship (.5-4, repeatable subject to approval of student's program director) Independent research beyond normal course offerings.
 Proposal, research and written report/paper required.
 Recommended preparation: completion of required M.B.A., M.Acc., or M.B.T. course work.
 Graded CR/NC.
-Summer 2012: register for GSBA 593.

-597 Consulting Project in Business Entrepreneurship (.5-5 repeatable subject to approval of student's program director) Individual or team projects solving real business problems for an existing business entity, domestic and/or international.
+597 Consulting Project in Business Entrepreneurship (.5-5, repeatable subject to approval of student's program director) Individual or team projects solving real business problems for an existing business entity, domestic and/or international.
 Proposal, field research, analyses and oral and written presentations.
 Recommended preparation: completion of required M.B.A., M.Acc., or M.B.T. course work.
-Graded CR/NC.
+Graded CR/NCr.

-599 Special Topics (1.5-3, repeatable - max 9) Current developments in the field of entrepreneurship: topics to be selected each semester.
+599 Special Topics (1.5-3, repeatable if different subject - max 9) Current developments in the field of entrepreneurship: topics to be selected each semester.

 Not all courses are offered every semester.
 To view class schedules, please visit the USC Schedule of Classes at www.usc.edu/soc.